-Where curb and gutter is used, a 1/4 inch per foot (2%) graded area, a minimum 3 feet in width, should be provided behind the back of curb.
+Where curb and gutter is used, a 1/4 inch per foot (2%) graded area, at least 3 feet in width, should be provided behind the back of curb.

-Where sidewalk is used in conjunction with curb and gutter, a buffer strip is recommended behind the curb as shown in Figure 6.
-This buffer strip may be paved with a suitable material approved by the District \Engineer/Administrator's Designee, but the paved portion of the buffer strip should not be considered to be part of the prescribed width for sidewalks.
-Sidewalk placed adjacent to curb shall be 8 feet in width to allow vehicle doors to open and people to exit from the vehicle without blocking the pedestrian access route.
+Where sidewalk is used in conjunction with curb and gutter, a utility strip shall be included behind the curb as shown in figure 6.
+This utility strip may be paved with a suitable material approved by the Resident Engineer but should not be considered to be part of the prescribed width for sidewalks.